Freeseer/freeseer/source/contribute/basics.rst

   To reduce overhead, we use a single issue tracker for all the organization's repositories:
   `github.com/Freeseer/freeseer/issues <https://github.com/Freeseer/freeseer/issues>`_

-With GitHub, you can reference and close issues from a commit message. [#f2]_ When you reference an issue via a commit message, the commit that contains the reference will appear as a note on the issue's page.
+GitHub allows you to reference and close issues from a commit message. [#f2]_ When you reference an issue via a commit message, the commit that contains the reference will appear as a note on the issue's page.
 This is useful if you want to easily see which commits are related to the issue.